Why have a Facebook Page for Business?

 23. Be authentic and respond to any comments, staying consistent in the way you post and respond, in your personality or character and in the way you post content

-24. Create adverts to boost your post and get seen by the target audience – Boost some of your posts and gauge reaction.
-Try advertising in a small way and find out what works for you – Facebook advertising works well and is really low cost
+24. Create adverts to boost your post and get seen by the target audience.
+By all means boost some of your posts and gauge reaction.
+Try advertising in a small way and find out what works for you.
+Facebook advertising works well and is really low cost

-25. Repeats what works based on your Analytics reports
+25. Repeat what works based on your Analytics reports

 26. Post content that is of interest to your audience rather than post simple obvious sales pitches